DevashishPrasad/CascadeTabNet/Evaluations/Readme.md

 ### Prerequisites

-This tool is tested on Windows 7 olny
+This tool is tested on Windows 7 only
 1. Java Oracle 8
 2. Python 3
 3. Provided JAR file need to be placed in you java jre dictory, inside the lib/ext